 Google left China in 2010, but web search wasn’t the only business it left for Baidu.
-The Chinese search engine is also following its rival’s lead into automated mobility, and has a fleet of 100 autonomous taxis set to take the roads of Changsha, the capital of Hunan Province.
+The Chinese search engine also followed its rival’s lead into automated mobility, with a fleet of 100 autonomous taxis set to take to the roads of Changsha, the capital of Hunan Province.

-Powered by Baidu’s Apollo platform, which claims to be the largest open-source autonomous driving platform in the world, the Apolong bus will be available to residents in selected geo-fenced locations across the city.
-The bus is manufactured by Fujian-based King Long Industries.
+Powered by Baidu’s Apollo platform, which claims to be the largest open-source autonomous driving platform in the world, the Apolong bus was made available to residents in selected geo-fenced locations across the city.
+The bus was manufactured by Fujian-based King Long Industries.

 Apollo represents a challenge to closed AV software schemes built by Waymo, GM, and others.
-More than 50 partners are enlisted in its ecosystem including industry heavyweights Nvidia, Microsoft, and Velodyne.
+More than 50 partners were enlisted in its ecosystem including industry heavyweights Nvidia, Microsoft, and Velodyne.

 The birth province of PRC’s founder-leader Mao Zedong, Changsha was established as one of China’s first high-tech industrial zones in 1988.
 The zone is now home to some 800 industries, 200 of which are foreign-owned.

 2019-09-30: Baidu began trials of 45 Level 4 Apollo self-driving taxis.
 Link

 Cities with Similar Policy Focus